-Chicken and Biscuits is a classic comfort food dish.
-Hearty chicken stew underneath with flaky biscuits cooked on top.
-This recipe has some delicious shortcuts you’ll love!
+Chicken and Biscuits is a classic recipe for comfort food.
+Hearty chicken stew underneath with flaky golden brown biscuits cooked on top.
+This recipe has some delicious time-saving shortcuts you’ll love!

 The bottoms of the biscuits are reminiscent of dumplings so it’s a little like chicken and dumplings too, the best of both!